ULHPC/tutorials/maths/R/README.md

 before computing the average price per **cut**, we should explore the dataset.
 We won’t use the ggplot’s function `geom_point()` as there are too many dots.
-However, binning the data is fast and still provide an idea of where the majority of dots are with a chosen lost of precision (number of **bins**, set to 30 by default).
+However, bining the data is fast and still provide an idea of where the majority of dots are with a chosen lost of precision (number of **bins**, set to 30 by default).